demisto/content-docs/docs/integrations/code-conventions.md

     This function wraps the demisto.results(), makes the usage of returning results to the user more intuitively.

     :type readable_output: ``str``
-    :param readable_output: markdown string that will be presented in the warroom, should be human readable - (HumanReadable)
+    :param readable_output: markdown string that will be presented in the War Room, should be human readable - (HumanReadable)

     :type outputs: ``dict``